Keyfactor/action-create-storetype-md/README.md

-# Merge json files
+# Create Cert store_type Readme stub

-This action is designed to merge 2 json files together.
-Intended to be used for Keyfactor store_types definitionsinpu
+This action will create a new stub files using the integration-manifest.json properties for each store_type defined.
+This table will be included in the final readme generation

 ## Inputs